simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 ### Other checks

 These are not wanted by everyone, but can be run using the `check` command:

-- **lots** - all lot tracking calculations succeed.
-  Checks lots tag values on declarations, lot posting classification, calculation of lot movements, capital gains, and correct balancing of disposal transactions.
-  Stops at the first error.

 - **tags** - all tags used must be [declared](#tag-directive).
   This prevents mis-spelled tag names.